 Plants are incredibly important to both people and animals.
 They have been throughout the ages.
 Not just as a source of food but also for their healing properties.
 For instance, ancient texts describe the use of herbal medicines, some of them dating back thousands of years.
-But the knowledge of the herbs is not just about the herbal products but also the plants themselves.
+But the knowledge of the herbs is not just about the herbal products but also the medicinal plants themselves.
 The particular species, the specific plant parts, when to harvest and how to prepare the medicine.

 How herbal medicine works

-Herbal medicines are more than just a natural alternative to synthetic drugs.
+Plants for healing are more than just a natural alternative to synthetic drugs.
 There are literally thousands of medicinal plant species around the world.
 And, over the years people learned to use these plants therapeutically.
 Developing traditional systems of medicine and passing their knowledge on through the generations.

 Each herbal remedy contains medicinally active substances.
 The plants often make these substances to protect themselves.
 For instance, against animals that might eat them.
 Or perhaps to protect themselves from weather conditions, and so on.
 In any event, some of these chemicals also have a medicinal action in the human body.
 For instance, demulcent herbs such as marshmallow, contain mucilages that are soothing and cooling.